SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/search-criteria.md

 To change a search criterion, click it and select a different one from the list that appears.

-## Move search criteria

-To move criteria (a line), click and drag ![icon][img2].

-## Delete search criteria

-To delete a search criterion, click ![icon][img3].

 ## Activate or deactivate search criteria

 When you open the **Find** screen, it contains default search criteria or the search criteria you specified the last time you used the dialog.
 To use different search criteria than those shown, you have the following options:

-* You can delete them by clicking ![icon][img3]
+* You can delete them by clicking ![icon][img3].
 * You can deactivate one or more search criteria by leaving the value field empty.
-A deactivated search criterion remains in the criteria list and can be simply reactivated when needed.
+A deactivated search criterion remains in the criteria list and can be reactivated when needed.
 * You can deactivate all the search criteria by clicking **Clear all**.

 ## Move search criteria up or down

-To move criteria, click and drag ![icon][img2].
+To move criteria, click ![icon][img2] and drag the line.
 This has no practical effect on the search, but allows you to arrange the criteria in your preferred order.
-If some of the criteria are not being used, but you still want to keep them, you can move inactive criteria to the bottom if the list.
+If you want to keep unused (inactive) criteria, you can move them to the bottom if the list.

 ## Reset to default search criteria

 The criteria lists contain a set of default criteria you can edit or remove as required.
 To reset the criteria list to the default criteria, click **Reset to default**.

+## Delete search criteria

+To delete a search criterion, click ![icon][img3].

 ## What would you like to do now?